-For example, if a card tells you to draw or look at the top 5 cards of your deck and you have only 3 cards left in your deck, draw or look at those 3.
+For example, if a card tells you to draw or look at the top 5 cards of your deck and you have only 3 cards left in your deck, draw the top 3 or look at the top 3.
 You lose if you cannot draw a card at the beginning of your turn, but not if you cannot draw one because a card told you to do so.